Logo

 Use our online directory via the search function at the top of this webpage.
 The directory lists all current practitioners who have NZSTI membership and enables you to find specific language pairs and areas of specialisation.
 You can check membership status, see what professional tools they use and find their contact details.

-Ask to see their NZSTI membership card, available to all NZSTI full members and affiliates.
-These cards carry photo identification and indicate the membership category of an NZSTI practitioner, the language pairs in which they are qualified (and for translators, the direction of translation) and the practitioner’s NZSTI membership number.
-The reverse of the card lists the main points of the NZSTI Code of Ethics and Code of Conduct.
+Ask to see their NZSTI membership card, available to all NZSTI Accredited Practitioners and Practitioners.
+These cards carry photo identification of the NZSTI member and indicate their membership category, recognised language pairs (and for translators, the direction of translation) and membership number.
+The reverse of the card has links to the NZSTI Code of Ethics/Code of Conduct and online directory.